novillo-cs/softdev_material/projects_directions/03_going_to_boston.md

 You are going to implement a dice game: Going to Boston. (https://theop.games/blogs/theop/10-fun-and-easy-dice-games-to-play)

-Animation is not required.
-OPTIONAL: Once you are done with the JS code, you may add some CSS.
+Animation is NOT required.
+You may represent a dice with just a number displayed on the web page.
+OPTIONAL: Once you are done with the JS code, you may add some CSS and/or an image (of a dice) instead of just the number.

-Make the HTML elements static.
-Make the dice look like a number.
-OPTIONAL: If you have extra time, add an image (of a dice) instead of the number.
+I will grade your JavaScript code.
+I will NOT grade CSS.

 ### Game Features: